 The sponsor, with the assistance of Guggenheim Partners Investment Management, LLC ("GPIM"), an affiliate of the sponsor and Guggenheim Partners, LLC, has selected the securities to be included in the trust's portfolio.
 The sponsor and GPIM believe that companies that distribute significant dividends on a consistent basis demonstrate strong financial strength and positive performance relative to their peers.

-As a result of this strategy, the trust is concentrated in securities issued by companies located in Asia, which includes being concentrated in securities issued by companies located in China.
-Additionally, as a result of this strategy, the trust invests significantly in the financials sector.
+As a result of this strategy, the trust is concentrated in securities issued by companies located in South America and in securities issued by companies located in Asia and invests significantly in the financial sector.